Localized Deviations from the CO-PAH Relation in PHANGS-JWST Galaxies: Faint PAH Emission or Elevated CO Emissivity?: Origin of outliers

 \subsection{Elevated CO emissivity scenario}

-Almost all abnormal regions lie along the dust lanes in bars, sites where inflowing gas experiences streaming motions and strong shocks due to intersecting orbital families, causing abrupt changes in velocity \citep{roberts79, athanassoula92, sormani15, sellwood93}.
+Almost all outlier regions lie along the dust lanes in bars, sites where inflowing gas experiences streaming motions and strong shocks due to intersecting orbital families, causing abrupt changes in velocity \citep{roberts79, athanassoula92, sormani15, sellwood93}.
 These dynamical processes can elevate the CO velocity dispersion and increase the integrated intensity either through line broadening or by reducing the optical depth, which boosts the CO emissivity \citep{bolatto13, gong20, teng23}.
 In addition, shocks and strong shear can raise the excitation temperature and collision rates, populating higher-$J$ levels and further enhancing the CO flux for a given molecular gas mass.

-In this Section, to test if high CO-to-PAH ratio is due to elevated CO emissivity or excitation by comparing CO velocity dispersions and CO line ratios between outlier and null-test regions.
-If the high CO/PAH ratios are associated with higher velocity dispersions or elevated excitation temperature, it would indicate that the $\Sigma_{\rm H_{2}}$-to-PAH ratio between abnormal and null-test regions should remain similar and the CO–to–$\mathrm{H}_2$ conversion factor ($\alpha_{\rm CO}$) should be at least 10 times lower in abnormal regions compared to the regions with $I_{\rm CO}/I_{\rm CO}^{7.7\,\mu\rm m}=1$.
+In this Section, we test whether the high CO-to-PAH ratios arise from elevated CO emissivity or enhanced excitation by comparing CO velocity dispersions and CO line ratios between the outlier and null-test regions.
+If the high CO/PAH ratios are associated with higher velocity dispersions or elevated excitation temperature, it would indicate that the $\Sigma_{\rm H_{2}}$-to-PAH ratio between outlier and null-test regions should remain similar and the CO–to–$\mathrm{H}_2$ conversion factor ($\alpha_{\rm CO}$) should be at least 10 times lower in the outlier regions compared to the regions with $I_{\rm CO}/I_{\rm CO}^{7.7\,\mu\rm m}=1$.